ktorio/ktor-documentation/topics/bearer-client.md

    This callback works as follows:

    a.
-The client makes a request to a protected resource using an invalid access token and gets the `401` (Unauthorized) response.
+The client makes a request to a protected resource using an invalid access token and gets a `401` (Unauthorized) response.
-   > Take into account that by default the Ktor client throws an exception when receiving [non-2xx responses](response-validation.md).
+     > If [several providers](auth.md#realm) are installed, a response should have the `WWW-Authenticate` header.

    b.
 The client calls `refreshTokens` automatically to obtain new tokens.

    c.
 The client makes one more request to a protected resource automatically using a new token this time.

-4. Optionally, specify a condition for sending credentials without waiting for the `401` (Unauthorized) response.
+5. Optionally, specify a condition for sending credentials without waiting for the `401` (Unauthorized) response.
 For example, you can check whether a request is made to a specified host.

    ```kotlin
    install(Auth) {